RapidTheNerd/RESTEasy/README.md

 # RESTEasy
 A very simple and basic RESTful API writen in go.
 Simply because i was bored.
-Generally not to be used for anything
+Generally not to be used for anything. \n Depends on Mux API -> github.com/gorilla/mux